 Betrothal is an engagement or a mutual promise or contract for a future marriage.
-A betrothal takes effect only when the man and the woman have completed their seventeenth year of age.
+It takes effect only when the man and the woman have completed their seventeenth year of age.
 However, if a minor will conclude a betrothal, he or she should get consent from any of the following:

 1. Parents, if both the father and mother are still alive; or

-2. Parent, if the father or mother died, or is unable to give consent, or is under the circumstances wherein the minor is unable to ask for such consent; or
+2. A Parent, if the father or mother died, or is unable to give consent, or is under the circumstances wherein the minor is unable to ask for such consent; or

 3. Adopter, if the minor is adopted; or